 - The following are permitted to be used in student rooms:

 - o hot air popcorn poppers,

 - o hot pots/coffee makers with automatic shutoff, and

 - o blenders

+- o Air Fryers

+- o Rice cookers

+- o Crockpots

 - The following are permitted to be stored in student rooms and used in kitchen areas:

-- o sandwich makers

-- o rice cookers

-- o Crockpots

-- o Instant Pots
+- o sandwich makers - Instant Pots

-- o Air Fryers

-Student rooms and living areas do not have adequate disposal facilities, ventilation, and safety design for food preparation, and such activities are violations of health and safety regulations.
-Cooking of food is prohibited in student rooms and should be done in areas designated for cooking.
-Cooking is permissible in a resident's room utilizing the microfridge units (or a microwave in larger suites) only.
+Student rooms and living areas do not have adequate disposal facilities, ventilation, and safety design for food preparation, and such activities should be limited to the approved item list.
+Cooking of food using items on the stored items list is prohibited in student rooms and should be done in areas designated for cooking.
+Cooking is permissible in a resident's room utilizing the micro fridge units (or a microwave in larger suites), and items on the approved list only.